China's Countermeasures Against Japan: The Dual Impact of Dual-Use Item Controls and Anti-Dumping Investigations

 .
 A Clear Warning to Japan and Its Underlying Strategic Considerations

-Although Japan has a deep accumulation of material patents and process technologies, making it difficult for South Korea to fully replace them in the short term, the substitution process is irreversible and the trend is clear.
-From the perspective of strategic competition, China holds core initiative: the Chinese market is crucial for Japanese semiconductor material companies, while Japan's production of key materials also relies on Chinese resources such as rare earths and specialty gases.
-There is mutual demand between China and Japan, but China has clearly demonstrated the option and capability to "decouple."
-If China and Japan move toward confrontation, Japanese semiconductor material companies will face severe consequences from market loss, with capital and technology likely to further flow to South Korea or China, dealing a fatal blow to Japan's related industries.
+While Japan has accumulated profound expertise in material patents and processes, making it difficult for South Korea to fully replace in the short term, the substitution process is already irreversible and the trend is clear.
+From a strategic perspective, China holds core initiative: the Chinese market is crucial for Japanese semiconductor material companies, while Japan's production of key materials also relies on Chinese resources such as rare earths and specialty gases.
+There is mutual demand between China and Japan, but China has clearly demonstrated the option and capability for decoupling.
+If China and Japan move toward confrontation, Japanese semiconductor material companies will face severe consequences from market loss, and capital and technology may further flow to South Korea or China, dealing a fatal blow to Japan's related industries.

-This anti-dumping investigation sends a clear warning signal to Japan: China has initiated an alternative plan (primarily relying on South Korea), and if Sino-Japanese relations continue to be tense, China will completely abandon Japanese products.
-This move not only exerts pressure on Japan's domestic industries and government, aiming to force the Japanese government to abandon its strategy of following the United States in confronting China, but also serves as a "warning card" played by China in the semiconductor supply chain competition.
+This anti-dumping investigation sends a clear warning signal to Japan: China has initiated an alternative plan (primarily relying on South Korea).
+If Sino-Japanese relations continue to be tense, China will completely abandon Japanese products.
+This move serves both as pressure on Japan's domestic industries and government, aiming to force the Japanese government to abandon its strategy of following the U.S. in confronting China, and as a warning card played by China in the semiconductor supply chain competition.

 VII.
 The Future Direction of Sino-Japanese Relations: Coexistence of Competition and Cooperation Under Controllable Tensions

-From a deeper security perspective, Japan's "resurgence of militarism" is regarded as the core issue.
-Analysis indicates that if Japan aims to engage in future aggression or wage war against China, it would be impossible for China to continue normal commercial relations with Japan, providing funding and technological support for weapons manufacturing.
-Currently, Japan has tense relations with all its neighboring countries (China, South Korea, Russia, North Korea) and is fully bound to the U.S. war machine, yet its military strength cannot match the conventional and nuclear capabilities of China and Russia.
-In this geopolitical environment, if Japan persists in reviving militarism, its economy will ultimately face difficulties due to isolation and containment by neighboring nations.
+From a deeper security perspective, the resurgence of Japanese militarism is regarded as the core issue.
+Analysis indicates that if Japan aims to engage in aggression or wage war against China in the future, China cannot continue to maintain normal commercial relations with it, providing funds and technological support for weapon manufacturing.
+Currently, Japan has tense relations with all its neighboring countries (China, South Korea, Russia, North Korea) and is fully bound to the U.S. war chariot, yet its military strength cannot compete with the conventional and nuclear forces of China and Russia.
+In this geopolitical environment, if Japan persists in reviving militarism, its economy will ultimately face difficulties due to isolation and containment by neighboring countries.
 The conclusion is clear: Japan's current policies are forcing its enterprises to make difficult choices, and the ultimate loser will be Japan itself.

 The future trajectory of Sino-Japanese relations will be constrained by four core factors: First, Japan's political direction.
-The new cabinet is increasingly "right-leaning," continuously amending the constitution and expanding its military, adopting an ambiguous stance on historical issues, and taking risky actions on the Taiwan issue, which will lead to sustained tensions.
+The new cabinet is increasingly leaning to the right, continuously amending the constitution and expanding its military, adopting an ambiguous stance on historical issues, and taking risky actions on the Taiwan issue, which will lead to ongoing tensions.
 Second, economic and trade relations.
-Japan's economy is highly dependent on China, and the business community hopes to continue cooperation, with the China-Japan-South Korea Free Trade Agreement negotiations being a significant variable.
+Japan's economy is highly dependent on China, and the business community hopes to continue cooperation; the negotiations for the China-Japan-South Korea Free Trade Agreement are a significant variable.
 Third, Sino-U.S. relations.
-U.S. policy direction will directly influence Japan's stance toward China.
+The direction of U.S. policy will directly influence Japan's stance toward China.
 Fourth, people-to-people exchanges.
 Although there are signs of improvement, trust at the societal level remains relatively fragile.

-In the short term, due to changes in Japan's political situation and its tough stance, Sino-Japanese relations will be in a relatively tense state, but both sides will hold the bottom line of "no comprehensive confrontation."
-From a medium-term perspective, the relationship will present a complex state of "cooperation within competition," and there may still be opportunities for partial cooperation in new areas or global issues such as new energy and global economic governance.
-However, it needs to be clear that some fundamental contradictions (such as historical perception, the Taiwan issue) are difficult to resolve in the short term, and structural contradictions will persist in the long term.
-In the short term, due to changes in Japan's political situation and its tough stance, Sino-Japanese relations will be in a relatively tense state, but both sides will hold the bottom line of "no comprehensive confrontation."
-From a medium-term perspective, the relationship will present a complex state of "cooperation within competition," and there may still be opportunities for partial cooperation in new areas or global issues such as new energy and global economic governance.
-However, it needs to be clear that some fundamental contradictions (such as historical perception, the Taiwan issue) are difficult to resolve in the short term, and structural contradictions will persist in the long term.
+In the short term, due to political changes in Japan and its tough stance, Sino-Japanese relations will remain relatively tense, but both sides will adhere to the bottom line of avoiding comprehensive confrontation.
+In the medium term, the relationship will present a complex state of cooperation amid competition, and there may still be opportunities for partial cooperation in new areas or global issues such as new energy and global economic governance.
+However, it should be clarified that some fundamental contradictions (such as historical perceptions and the Taiwan issue) are difficult to resolve in the short term, and structural contradictions will persist over the long term.